| |

 Check out the requirements for donations and other information there.

-The pattern is fairly straightforward forward and even if you are new to crochet, you will be able to make one.
+The pattern is fairly straightforward, so even if you are new to crochet, you can still make one.

-You may also like this Free Crochet Octopus Pattern (+ Video Tutorial).
+Additionally, if you want extra guidance, you may also like this Free Crochet Octopus Pattern (+ Video Tutorial), which provides step-by-step instructions.

 Yield: Crochet Octopus